Earth Day 2018: Shaking Up How You Get Your Food Can Help Save The Environment

 Earth Day 2018 is here!
 And while you’re likely to read today, here on The Inquisitr and elsewhere, how changes to your lifestyle can help the environment, one topic that may get overlooked in the discussion is food.
-As it turns out, what you eat and how you get your food can also have an impact on the environment, positively or negatively.
+As it turns out, what you eat and how you get your food can both have an impact on the environment.

 To be fair, some of the ways that will help the environment, at least as far as food goes, are a little extreme.
-This article isn’t going to suggest that you go vegan or, even more alarmingly, start dumpster-diving for your food.
-Rather, this will focus on some simpler, but also effective, ways you can alter how you acquire your food to help out the environment.
+No one is going to suggest that you go vegan or freegan and start dumpster-diving for your food.
+Rather, this will focus on some simple, but also effective, ways you can alter how you acquire your food to help out the environment.

-Grow It Yourself!
+Grow It Yourself

 A few generations ago, growing food in your garden wasn’t just a quaint hobby: it was a necessity to keep food on the table.
 Even if the family breadwinner made good money, growing your own food — and by extension, preserving it through canning, smoking, freezing, etc. — helped cut some much-needed dollars off of the family grocery budget.